-Venue: Adina Hotel,Sydney CBD (short walk from Central Station)
+Venue: Adina Hotel,Sydney CBD (next to Central Station)

 Date: Tuesday 13th June 2017